-The Director of the Learning Assistance Center & Disability Services, or other designated licensed psychologist, reviews the documentation provided by the student; and if the criteria are met, writes a letter to the Committee on Academic Affairs (CAA) in support of the student’s request.
+The Director of the Center for Learning Access and Student Success (CLASS) & Disability Services, or other designated licensed psychologist, reviews the documentation provided by the student; and if the criteria are met, writes a letter to the Committee on Academic Affairs (CAA) in support of the student’s request.

 The CAA considers the support letter, professor feedback, and the student’s written request; and if satisfied grants the student’s request for an alternative course.
 If the alternative is approved a list of courses approved for the QR alternative will be provided to the student.

 The alternative might include taking a 3rd course from the Division V. In the case of the QR alternative choice being from Division V, the Division V requirement that the classes have to be from different departments might be waived upon approval by CAA.

 The student must meet the following criteria: